Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/upgradeable.md

 }
 ```

-You need to consider the permission system because the only restricted set of people
+You need to consider the permission system because only a restricted set of people
 should be able to call that function.

 All suggestions described above are applicable for that kind of upgradeable contracts.